otrv4/otrv4/architecture-decisions/001-security-level.md

 domain separation every time multiple keys need to be derived from the same secret.

-We will use the SHA3-256 hash function for generating fingerprints for long-lived, public keys.
-SHA3-256 has a security strength of 128 bits.
-We choose SHA3-256 instead of SHA3-512 for the operation of generating fingerprints because the output from SHA3-512 is much larger.
+We will use the SHA3-512 hash function for generating fingerprints for long-lived, public keys.
+SHA3-512 has a security strength of 256 bits.

 ### Consequences